Topic model: Topic models for context information

 Yin et al. introduced a topic model for geographically distributed documents, where document positions are explained by latent regions which are detected during inference.

 Chang and Blei included network information between linked documents in the relational topic model, to model the links between websites.

 The author-topic model by Rosen-Zvi et al. models the topics associated with authors of documents to improve the topic detection for documents with authorship information.

 HLTA was applied to a collection of recent research papers published at major AI and Machine Learning venues.
 The resulting model is called The AI Tree.
 The resulting topics are used to index the papers at aipano.cse.ust.hk to help researchers track research trends and identify papers to read, and help conference organizers and journal editors identify reviewers for submissions.

 To improve the qualitative aspects and coherency of generated topics, some researchers have explored the efficacy of "coherence scores", or otherwise how computer-extracted clusters (i.e. topics) align with a human benchmark.
 Coherence scores are metrics for optimising the number of topics to extract from a document corpus.

 Algorithms

 In practice, researchers attempt to fit appropriate model parameters to the data corpus using one of several heuristics for maximum likelihood fit.
-A recent survey by Blei describes this suite of algorithms.
+A survey by D. Blei describes this suite of algorithms.

-Several groups of researchers starting with Papadimitriou et al. have attempted to design algorithms with probable guarantees.
+Several groups of researchers starting with Papadimitriou et al. have attempted to design algorithms with provable guarantees.
 Assuming that the data were actually generated by the model in question, they try to design algorithms that probably find the model that was used to create the data.
 Techniques used here include singular value decomposition (SVD) and the method of moments.
 In 2012 an algorithm based upon non-negative matrix factorization (NMF) was introduced that also generalizes to topic models with correlations among topics.

+In 2017, neural network has been leveraged in topic modeling to make it faster in inference, which has been extended weakly supervised version.